telerik/kendo-ui-core/docs/intro/installation/getting-started.md

 [Learn more about installing Kendo UI as a Bower package](/intro/installation/bower-install)

-### Use the Kendo UI CDN Service
+### Use Kendo UI with CDN Services

-The Kendo UI CDN is hosted on [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
-In order to access the Kendo UI CDN Service, you can use different approaches.
+Kendo UI CDN is hosted on [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
+To access the CDN Service, you can use different approaches.

 [Learn more about the Kendo UI CDN Service](/intro/installation/cdn-service)

 ### Include Only What You Need

-You can add to your project only what it requires by picking the right combined scripts, building a custom combined script, or use Grunt to build a custom script.
+Add to your project only what it requires by picking the right combined scripts, building a custom combined script, or using Grunt to build a custom script.

 [Learn more about customizing the scripts you need](/intro/installation/what-you-need)